ksu-cs-textbooks/cis301/content/5-chapter/5_3-singleQuantifier.md

 Suppose we also have that `Squeaky` is an individual in our domain.

 We will practice translating from predicate logic to English.
-Think about what the following statements mean, and click to reveal each answer:
+Think about what the following propositions mean, and click to reveal each answer:

 - `isMouse(Squeaky) ∧ ¬inHouse(Squeaky)`